codlark/cls/docs/Syntax.md

     width: 2.5in
 }
 ```
 Different sections can feature different contents.
-The standard type of contents is a series of property definitions, which feature a property name, a colon, and a value, and are ended by a semi colon, the end of the line, or the end of the section.
+The standard type of contents is a series of property definitions, which feature a property name, a colon, and a value, and are ended by a semicolon, the end of the line, or the end of the section.
 ```
     italic: yes; bold: yes;
 ```